 More excursions you can do in and from Florence

-Florence is a very easy city to cycle, you can rent one or you can do a tour with a guide in English,who will take you to get to know Florence from another point of view and also for 25 euros.
+Florence is a very easy city to cycle, you can rent one or you can do a tour with a guide in English, who will take you to get to know Florence from another point of view for 25 euros.

 Evening tour with dinner in Florence

-If you haven’t eat fiorentina bistecca yet and also want to do a night tour of the city, this is your chance.
-The tour includes a walk through the center, piazzale Michelangelo and end up dining in a restaurant next to the cathedral.
+If you haven’t eaten fiorentina bistecca yet and also want to do a night tour of the city, this is your chance.
+The tour includes a walk through the center, a visit to piazzale Michelangelo and then ends up dining in a restaurant next to the cathedral.

 Vespa Tour of the Chianti

 This is an excursion that I was left wanting to do, but which I will definitely do at some point.
 Touring the Chianti in Vespa from Florence has to be awesome.
 I visited the Chianti and did some wine routes with a friend who is expert in it, but if you do not have a friend who will tell you, you can do this tour that looks fantastic.

 You want to go to Rome, Venice, Cinque Terre, Pisa, etc.

 - Check Out this link with more excursions that you can do from Florence and they are quite well priced, you only need time to do them!